appknox/careers/README.md

 * The number of years may not matter if you show promising skills

-## Open Positions

-* [Fullstack Engineer](https://github.com/appknox/careers/blob/master/fullstack-engineer.md) [Min.
-5 years of experience]
-* [Frontend Engineer](https://github.com/appknox/careers/blob/master/frontend-engineer.md) [Min.
-3 years of experience]
-* [Backend Engineer](https://github.com/appknox/careers/blob/master/fullstack-engineer.md) [Min.
-2 years of experience]

-## Other Positions

-These positions are currently filled at the moment.
-You can still send us your resumes for future reference, but we are not hiring for these roles at the moment.

-* [Security Researcher & Analyst](https://github.com/appknox/careers/blob/master/security-analyst.md) [Min.
-1.5 years of experience]

-## Archived Jobs

-These roles are no longer applicable to Appknox.

-* [Java Developer](https://github.com/appknox/careers/blob/master/archived/java-developer.md) [Min.
-3 years of experience] (Archived)
-* [Software Engineer](https://github.com/appknox/careers/blob/master/archived/software-engineer-xcode.md) (XCode) [Min.
-3 years of experience]

 ## Internships

 We are not entertaining any Interns at the moment.
 Should that change anytime in the future - we'll update it here.
 So `Watch` our repo for changes.

-## The Interview Process

-The interview process in the order:

-1. A programming challenge (If your GitHub/Bitbucket/StackOverflow profile is impressive or if have an impressive portfolio - we will not ask you to take these challenges.
-You can skip this, as you have already proven yourself, and get to next step)
-1. A short 15 minutes screening round to know you better
-1. Phone/Skype/Hangouts interview (personal + past experiences + little bit of tech) with our Tech Team
-1. One week paid-trial.
-You have to our office and work with us for a week (Monday to Friday).
-If everything goes well, you will be hired.
-You will get paid for the work whether your get hired or not. (optional, depends on what role we are hiring)
-1. Play Counter-Strike as a right of passage and become a KnoxStar :) [optional]

 ## Job Perks